fmaguire/mag_sim_paper/manuscript.md

 To disentangle the resulting mix of assembled fragments, there has been a move to group these contigs based on the idea that those from the same source genome will have similar relative abundance and sequence composition [@doi:10.1093/bib/bbx120].
 These resulting groups or "bins" are known as metagenome-assembled genomes (MAGs).
 A range of tools have been released to perform this binning including CONCOCT [@doi:10.1093/bioinformatics/btw290], MetaBAT 2 [@doi:10.7287/peerj.preprints.27522v1], MaxBin 2 [@doi:10.1093/bioinformatics/btv638], and a tool which combines their predictions: DAS Tool [@doi:10.1038/s41564-018-0171-1].
-These MAG binning methods have been used in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443], but metagenomic assembly and binning results in the loss of some information.
+These MAG binning methods have been used successfully in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443], but metagenomic assembly and binning has been shown to involve the loss of some information.
-This compounded data loss means as little as 24.2-36.4% of reads [@doi:10.1038/s41586-018-0338-1; @doi:10.1038/s41564-019-0449-y] and ~23% of genomes [@doi:10.1038/s41564-019-0449-y] are successfully assembled and binned in some metagenomic analyses.
+This means as little as 24.2-36.4% of reads [@doi:10.1038/s41586-018-0338-1; @doi:10.1038/s41564-019-0449-y] and ~23% of genomes [@doi:10.1038/s41564-019-0449-y] are successfully assembled and binned in some metagenomic analyses.
 The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] benchmarks different MAG recovery methods in terms of global completeness and bin purity.
 Similarly, a recent study has also used the AMBER approach to evaluate 15 different binning methods applied to a common metaSPAdes assembly [@doi:10.1186/s12859-020-03667-3].
-However, to the best of our knowledge, there has not been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) like genomic islands (GIs) and plasmids, despite their health and research importance.
+However, to the best of our knowledge, there has not been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) such as genomic islands (GIs) and plasmids, despite their health and research importance.

 Genomic islands (GIs) are clusters of chromosomal genes that are known or predicted to have been acquired through LGT events.
 GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962].